Larry Thomas (actor): Public appearances as the Soup Nazi

 In 2006, Thomas began selling autographed photographs of himself through catalogs such as Wall Street Creations Inc., glaring at the camera in chef's garb, with the handwritten notation "No soup for you!"

 In 2011, Thomas appeared dressed as the Soup Nazi at a New York Mets game.
 He gave DVDs to fans who correctly answered trivia questions.

 In 2012, he again appeared as the Soup Nazi while touring the United States with a Seinfeld food truck, allowing fans to pose with him and signing autographs.

 On July 5, 2014, he appeared at Brooklyn Cyclones as the Soup Nazi to celebrate Salute to Seinfeld Night, and threw out the first pitch.

 In 2015, he reprised his role as the Soup Nazi when Hulu opened "Seinfeld: The Apartment" in New York City, creating a real-world version of Jerry Seinfeld's Upper West Side apartment, complete with a show memorabilia gallery and interactive Seinfeld fan experience to mark the streaming debut of all episodes of the series on Hulu.

-In September 2018, Thomas appeared as the Soup Nazi for a surprise guest appearance at a wedding in Old Tappan, New Jersey.
-He announced the couple for the first time as husband and wife, and later took photos with their guests.
-Several photos from the wedding can be seen using the hashtag #soupnaziwedding on Instagram.